-“as much as needed, for as long as needed”
+“as much as needed, for as long as needed..."

-In October 1987, Merck committed to donate Mectizan - as much as needed for as long as needed - with the goal to help eliminate river blindness.
+In 1987, Merck committed to donate Mectizan - as much as needed for as long as needed - with the goal to help eliminate river blindness.

-In order to reach this goal, Merck leaders recognized that many organizations with unique skills would need to work together as a team.
-Thus, the Mectizan Donation Program (MDP) was created as a ground-breaking public-private partnership that has been influential in the development of a number of other drug donation programs.
+Today, the MDP is the longest-running, disease-specific drug donation program of its kind and has been influential in the development of a number of other drug donation programs.
 And, the MDP's community-directed strategy used to distribute Mectizan has enabled add-on health services to be introduced in remote communities where health services are limited.

-Today, the MDP is the longest-running, disease-specific drug donation program of its kind.
-The program reaches more than 250 million people annually, with more than 1 billion treatments donated since 1987.
+The program reaches more than 250 million people in the affected areas annually, with more than 2 billion treatments donated since 1987.

-“Who would have thought when that donation was first announced in 1987 that we would be talking of eliminating a disease due to donated Mectizan," said Adrian Hopkins, head of the MECTIZAN Donation Program and recently appointed Member of the Order of the British Empire in recognition of his humanitarian service.
+“Who would have thought when that donation was first announced in 1987 that we would be talking of eliminating a disease due to donated Mectizan," said Adrian Hopkins, head of the MDP and Member of the Order of the British Empire in recognition of his humanitarian service.
 "Mectizan is able to impact the life and economy of these communities."

 "by engaging the people, the treatment coverage increased significantly."

-People in the communities are an integral part of the distribution process in the more than 100,000 communities where Mectizan has been distributed.
+People in the communities are an integral part of the distribution process in the more than 146,000 communities where Mectizan has been distributed.

-More than twenty-five years later, the results of this program speak for themselves.
+Nearly 30 years later, the results of this program speak for themselves.

 Today, the MDP is the longest-running, disease-specific drug donation program of its kind.

-We are humbled by the great work of the alliance of partners to protect future generations from a disease that carries devastating implications for people, families, healthcare systems and local economies,- Ken Frazier
+We are humbled by the great work of the alliance of partners to protect future generations from a disease that carries devastating implications for people, families, healthcare systems and local economies.- Ken Frazier